Demi (author)

 Demi (born Charlotte Dumaresq Hunt; September 2, 1942) is a children’s book author and illustrator.
 During her career she has published over 300 titles.

 Biography

 Early life and education

 Demi was born in Cambridge, Massachusetts.
 She is the great-grand daughter of the American painter William Morris Hunt, and the great-grand niece of architect Richard Morris Hunt.
 Demi earned her nickname as a young child when her father started calling her "demi" because she was half the size of her sister.

 She studied art at Instituto Allende, Mexico, and with Sister Corita at the Immaculate Heart College in Los Angeles.
-She was a Fulbright scholar at the Maharaja Sayajirao University of Baroda, India where she received her Master's degree.
+She was a Fulbright scholar at the Maharaja Sayajirao University of Baroda, India.

 Career

 Demi is known for her biographies for spiritual figures including Mahavira, Buddha, Krishna, Lao Tzu, Jesus, Mary (mother of Jesus), Muhammad, Rumi, Francis of Assisi, Gandhi, and the Dalai Lama.